jeromerg/NCase/README.md

 #### `PairwiseCombinations`

 `PairwiseCombinations` has exactly the same syntax as `AllCombinations`.
-But instead of generating all combinations, it only generates test cases, to cover all existing pair of values, no more.
+But instead of generating all combinations, it only generates test cases, to cover all existing pair of value assignments.
 [Pairwise testing][pair] is a usual way to reduce the amount of test cases to run.

 <!--# PairwiseCombinations -->
 ```C#